Lolzen/io-packages/README.md

 - Brightness slider works (through `steamos-priv-write`)
 - Timezone can be set from the client (through Io's `timedatectl` replacement)
 - Power off from the Steam menu works
-- Power button suspends and wakes the device
+- Power button suspends immediately on a single press and wakes the device — no power drain observed over an overnight suspend
 - Proton runs — tested with Magic: The Gathering Arena, including sound
 - TDP limit, GPU clock, and performance profile menus work — served by `io-steamos-manager`, a from-scratch Python reimplementation of Valve's